-Note: If you're interested, we also offer an Amazon photo expedition from October 13–19, 2019.
-Click here for more information: Photography in the Field: Ecuadorian Amazon.
+Note: If you're interested in extending your trip, we also offer an Amazon photo expedition from October 13–19, 2019.

 This trip is designed for those with a serious interest in wildlife photography, no matter your level of experience.
 Those who are not interested in photography will have an amazing, once-in-a-lifetime experience as well, but please note that our pace and our itinerary will be dictated by photographic opportunities.

 We encourage you to use whatever gear you are most comfortable with, even if that’s just your smartphone camera!
 However, to get the most out of this workshop, we recommend a DSLR or mirrorless camera with at least one telephoto lens (such as 70-200mm, 100-400mm, or 75-300mm).
 You may bring a small tripod or monopod as well.
 For snorkeling, you might find an underwater housing or a waterproof point-and-shoot camera handy, too.
 Your guides will have a variety of lenses you may take for a spin as well, all suitable for Canon mounts.
 Don’t forget extra batteries, chargers, memory cards, and lens wipes.